astroMGMG/kepler_ttv/kepler_procedures/README.md

 **time, detrended_flux, untrended_flux, flux_error**.

 #Getting Started with the parallel algorithm
-The parallel algorithm is very similar to the serial one (if you want to know more about it, see our google-docs presentation through this link: LINK).
+The parallel algorithm is very similar to the serial one (if you want to know more about it, see our google-docs presentation through this [link](https://docs.google.com/presentation/d/1JA7amOs9jUSS1sviu2E3LiKAmCTDrXjJgWz_Xogk7iE/edit?usp=sharing "Our in class presentation")).

 Navigate to the `benchmark_data/` folder - this folder contains many of our benchmarks.
 There you have the file `par_launcher.jl`.
-This file initializes, and reads the `koi_list.csv` in _that directory_.
-`par_launcher()`, takes in the number of Julia processes that it should use.
+This file initializes, and reads the `koi_list.csv` in _that directory_ and takes in the number of Julia processes that it should use.

-To get quickly started with this you could do the following after navigating to `benchmarking` within Julia:
+To get quickly started with this you could do the following after navigating to `benchmarking/` within Julia:

-> include("benchmark_par_P.jl")
+>julia> include("benchmark_par_P.jl")

-where P is the number of processors (P = 1,2,3,..,9)
+where P is the number of processes (P = 1,2,3,..,9).

 Similarly, doing

-> include("benchmark_ser.jl")
+>julia> include("benchmark_ser.jl")

 will benchmark the serial algorithm.

-We show the speedups from these kinds of runs on the Penn State RCC in one of the figures above.
+We show the speedup of the parallel algorithm (run on the Penn State RCC) in one of the figures above.

 #Directory structure
-In this directory, the `kepler_procedures/`
+In this directory, the `kepler_procedures/` we have the following folders:

 - `benchmarking/` - Benchmarking files.